binartist/claim-collector/README.md

 ![workflow](https://raw.githubusercontent.com/binartist/claim-gatherer-webextension/master/workflow.png)

 ## Note
 * Your password is only used to download claim report from [IBM service](https://w3.ibm.comrvices/bicentral/protect/reportframework/personal/5848/report.xls?type=excel) and stored locally in your browser.
-If that URL doesn't work, you won't deliver the correct data to server.
+If that service doesn't work, something weird would happen.
 * To see the claim-report you delivered, please visit [here](https://cybergear.io/claim-gatherer).